dunkar/ArchLinux-Installation/README.md

 ```shell
 ip addr
 ```
-- Set the value in the `start.sh` script.
+- Set the `ip_addr` variable in the `start.sh` script.
-- Set the password for the root account:
+- Set the password for the root account in the TEMPORARY live instance:
 ```shell
 passwd root
 ```